0-complexity/ays_owncloud/specs/initial.md

 ## OwnCloud docker
 Runs the OwnCloud server application

-### OwnCloud virtual machines will be running the following dockers:
+## MariaDB docker
-- OwnCloud
+Runs the database supporting the OwnCloud

-- PerconaDB with TokuDB
+# Storage

-### Storage in the VM is setup as follows:
+## Storage setup
 - 20GB Bootdisk
-- X number of data volumes depending on the requested capacity supporting a single btrfs filesystem mounted on /data
+- X number of data volumes of 1TB depending on the requested capacity supporting a single btrfs filesystem mounted on /data
   - /data/cfg will contain the OwnCloud configuration
   - /data/db will be used for the data directory of the PerconaDB docker
   - /data/storage will be used for the OwnCloud file storage

-### Storage capacity upgrade
+## Dynamic storage capacity
-If a running OwnCloud runs out of storage, the capacity can be upgraded by adding a disk to the vm and also to the btrfs filesystem in the vm.
-The virtual machine should not be brought down for this action.
+The cockpit will monitor the amount of free diskpace in the /data mount every hour.
+If a running OwnCloud runs under 100GB free diskspace, the capacity will be upgraded by adding a disk to the vm and also to the btrfs filesystem in the vm.
+This action is completely automatic, and the virtual machine should not be brought down for this action.